Section 15: Non-Resident Violator Compact (NRVC)

 If the department did not receive proof of the citation payment prior to the date of revocation, you will be required to pay the reinstatement fee.

 Yes.
-To lift the revocation you will need to provide compliance and pay the reinstatement fee to become eligible to receive a driver license in your new state of residence.
-Visit the Reinstating Your Driver License page, to find ways to submit your compliance.
+To lift the revocation, you will need to provide compliance and pay the reinstatement fee to become eligible to receive a driver license in your new state of residence.
+Visit Reinstating Your Driver License for additional information.

 8. Can I request a hearing for this revocation?